okami101/vuetify-admin/packages/docs/guide/admin.md

 This is here that you can put all of your custom store modules.
 Your are free to use them anywhere, whether it be on your custom pages or resources pages.

-VA will need full instanciated Vuex in order to register his builded API resources modules via [`registerModule`](https://vuex.vuejs.org/api/#registermodule).
+VA will need full instantiated Vuex in order to register his builded API resources modules via [`registerModule`](https://vuex.vuejs.org/api/#registermodule).
 Here are a basic example :

 **`src/store/index.js`**